qqqqd3783-collab/MacOS_UI/README.md

 # 🎨 MacUI Library

 MacUI is a UI library inspired by macOS.
 If you find any bugs, please report them to Discord and we'll fix them.
-Also, the Service key retrieval system is not available yet.

 ## ✨ Features